Zell Miller, former Georgia governor and US senator, remembered as 'true statesman,' 'visionary' by colleagues

 A life-long Democrat, Miller served as Georgia's governor in the 1990s and later in the U.S Senate from 2000 to 2005.
 Miller famously created the HOPE program, lottery-funded scholarships, during his two terms as governor.

-He was also the keynote speaker at the Democratic National Convention in 1992 and again, as a sitting U.S. senator and Democrat, at the 2004 Republican National Convention.
+Miller, who served in the Marine Corps in the early 1950s, was also the keynote speaker at the Democratic National Convention in 1992 and again, as a sitting U.S. senator and Democrat, at the 2004 Republican National Convention.

 Read on for a look at reactions to Miller’s death.